Lomekwi Stone Tools

 Origin: Geissenkloesterle Cave, Blaubeuren, Germany

 First there were tools and then music!
 Mankind’s oldest musical instrument and one the oldest artifact is the flute.
-Ancient Flutes made from animal and bird bones during European Upper Paleolithic age have been discovered in Swabian Alb region of Germany.
+Ancient flutes made from animal and bird bones during European Upper Paleolithic age have been discovered in the Swabian Alb region of Germany.

 Scientists say that the bone flutes found at Geissenkloesterle Cave in Germany are the oldest musical instruments ever found in the world.
 Using carbon dating, the flutes were found to be between 42,000 – 43,000 years old.
 The flutes were made from bird bone and mammoth ivory and are from the Aurignacian archaeological culture, part of the the earliest modern humans in Europe.
 The instruments could have been used for recreation or religious rituals.